Skip to main content

 To build a FIPS-compliant image, set image_type to fips.

-Once you are done making the alterations, save and exit the file.
+Once you are finished making changes, save and exit the file.

-8. Issue the command below to start the CAPI Image Builder container and assign the container ID to the BUILD_ID variable.
-The tool will create and configure a VM named rhel-8 with Dynamic Host Configuration Protocol (DHCP) in your VMware vSphere environment.
-It will then generate a RHEL 8 CAPI image from the VM and save it to the output directory specified in step 2 of this guide.
+9. Issue the command below to start the CAPI Image Builder container and assign the container ID to the BUILD_ID variable.
+The tool will create and configure a VM with Dynamic Host Configuration Protocol (DHCP) in your VMware vSphere environment using the image_name defined in imageconfig.
+For this guide, the VM is named rhel-8.
+The tool will then generate a RHEL 8 CAPI image from the VM and save it to the output directory.

 If you need the VM to use static IP placement instead of DHCP, follow the steps described below.